 What's the fine print?

-- For some plans, if the insurance isn’t used, the cash value transfers to your heirs, tax-free.
+- For some plans, if the insurance isn’t used, the cash value transfers to your heirs, tax-free via the death benefit.

 - Care could start immediately, if approved.
 Check your plans details to know for sure.